Netflix/dgs/docs/data-loaders.md

 ## Using Spring Features such as SsoCallerResolver inside a CompletableFuture

 When you write async data fetchers, the code will run on worker threads.
-Spring internally stores some context, for example to make the SsoCallerResolver work, on the thread context however.
+Spring internally stores some context on the local thread context.
-This context wouldn’t be available inside code running on a different thread, which makes features such as SsoCallerResolver not work.
+This context wouldn’t be available inside code running on a different thread.

 Spring Boot has a solution for this: it manages a thread pool that *does* have this context carry over.
 You can inject this solution in the following way: